Breaching a Community Correction Order

 I breached a Community Correction Order, what happens now?

-Breaching a CCO is an offence under s83AD of the Sentencing Act 1991, as it states that “An offender who is subject to a community correction order must not contravene that order, unless the offender has reasonable excuse.”
-This offence carries a maximum penalty of 3 months imprisonment.
+Breaching a CCO is an offence under s83AD of the Sentencing Act 1991, as it states that “An offender who is subject to a community correction order must not contravene that order, unless the offender has reasonable excuse. ” This offence carries a maximum penalty of 3 months imprisonment.
+Additionally, breaching a CCO may also result in the offender facing additional penalties or consequences, including potential revocation of the order and further legal repercussions.
+Furthermore, individuals who have breached a CCO may also be subject to the provisions of the Family Violence Orders 2008, which aim to protect victims of domestic violence and prevent further harm.
+It is important for individuals to take their CCOs seriously and adhere to the conditions in order to avoid potential legal consequences.

 This charge will be heard in the same court that imposed this order.